 Students must be clean and well-groomed at all times.
-The hair must be cut short or pulled back above the collar and must be a natural color; it must not interfere or be obtrusive during classroom, hospital, or field internships.
+The hair must be cut short or pulled back above the collar and must be a natural color; it must not interfere or be obtrusive during classroom, hospital, or the capstone field internships.
 Hair ties or other hair accessories used must be subtle, black, or match the hair color.
+Facial hair must be kept trimmed and not interfere with the use of PPE including N95 respirator fit testing.
+No mohawks or uneven hair styles are permitted.
+Visible tattoos are allowed while in uniform unless forbidden by FD/EMS or hospital MOA.

 Fingernails are to be trimmed short.
 No fake fingernails, fingernail polish, or excessive makeup is allowed.
 Jewelry is limited to a wedding ring, a wristwatch, and a single pair of small studded earrings, one earring per ear and in the lobe only.
-No other visible tattoos, gauging, or piercings including tongue piercings are allowed at any time while in uniform.
-Bandage cover-ups are not allowed.
+Other facial piercing is forbidden.